minio/docs/source/administration/monitoring/publish-events-to-webhook.rst

-For example, if the bucket notification configuration includes the ``s3:ObjectCreated:Put`` event, you can use the :mc-cmd:`mc cp` command to create a new object in the bucket and trigger a notification.
+For example, if the bucket notification configuration includes the ``s3:ObjectCreated:Put`` event, you can use the :mc:`mc cp` command to create a new object in the bucket and trigger a notification.

 .. code-block:: shell